Kings Canyon & Outback Panoramas (returns to Uluṟu)

 and 5.30pm (Apr-Sep)

 to Ayers Rock Resort

 (times are approximate)

-Note: If you wish to finish this tour in Alice Springs, please visit the Travel to Alice Springs option for this tour.
+Note: If you wish to finish this tour in Alice Springs, please visit the Kings Canyon to Alice Springs option of this tour.

 Our special discounted rates make booking accommodation with us during your holiday both easy and affordable at selected AAT Kings hotels and resorts.

 What to bring

 - Sturdy and comfortable walking shoes

 - Good level of fitness require for the three hour walk around the canyon’s rim.